 The expansion and evolution of the demolition business, along with excellent timing, led to the purchase of 305 Northfield Dr. E. property in Waterloo in 2002.
 The existing barn, constructed in the mid 1800's, was the first focus of Ken's passion and vision that are so evident if you've ever met him or read past press about Timeless and/or Kieswetter Demolition.
 Extensive renovations were undertaken over the course of the next few years to transform it into the four level showroom that today houses our retail offerings.

-The same thought and care has continued in our other redevelopment projects like the location in Southampton Ontario – a former concrete fabrication facility, and the new Kieswetter Demolition Head Office – the former Madison Steel building in Kitchener.
+The same thought and care has continued in our other redevelopment projects like the new Kieswetter Demolition Head Office – the former Madison Steel building in Kitchener.
 In this business, respecting and celebrating the past are a huge part of what we do.
 In the same way that we are giving a second life to what we salvage, we are hopeful that the former occupants of these properties, including the Snyder and Toman families, who were the homesteaders who left us such wonderful buildings to work from, are proud of the second life that we feel we are giving them!